-2.6 ACCESSORIES:
+2.5 ACCESSORIES:

 - .1 Edge protection strips: rubber with lip to extend under floor finish, with shoulder flush with top of adjacent flooring.
-Colours selected by Contract Administrator - .1 Acceptable material: Johnsonite - .2 Primers and adhesives: - .1 Water-resistant, of type recommended by manufacturer for specific material on applicable substrate, above, on or below grade. - .2 For sheet flooring self-cove base use same adhesive used for flooring.
+Colours to be selected by Contract Administrator. - .1 Acceptable material: Johnsonite - .2 Primers and adhesives: - .1 Water-resistant, of type recommended by manufacturer for specific material on applicable substrate, above, on or below grade. - .2 For sheet flooring self-cove base use same adhesive used for flooring.
 Linoleum paste or cove base adhesives not acceptable for this application. - .3 Primers and adhesives to meet low VOC requirements. - .3 Subfloor filler and leveler: - .1 Cementitious underlayment, trowelable, non-shrink water-resistant, minimum compressive strength 4200 psi (29 MPa) after 28 day cure.
-Premix requiring only the addition of water. - .2 Use manufacturer's recommended primers on all surfaces to receive cementitious underlayment. - .3 Gypsum based products are not acceptable for sub-floor fillers and levelers. - .4 Acceptable material: Elsro Ardex K-55, Mapei Plani/Patch, EP Para-Patch System.
+Premix requiring only the addition of water. - .2 Use manufacturer's recommended primers on all surfaces to receive cementitious underlayment. - .3 Gypsum based products are not acceptable for sub-floor fillers and levelers.